 If you believe you’re facing co-occurring disorders or if you have someone you love that is in need of assistance, contact our dual diagnosis recovery center at AspenRidge.
 Call us directly 24/7 at 855-281-5588.

 According to Psychology Today, the term co-occurring disorder refers to the condition in which an individual has a co-existing mental illness and substance use disorder.

 When a substance use disorder and a psychiatric disorder co-occur, they may differ in severity, and the severity of each can change over time.
 Compared to individuals who have a single disorder, those with a combination of disorders may experience more severe medical and mental health challenges and may also require longer periods of treatment.

 What are Common Co-occurring Disorders?

-Several members in the field of psychology and counseling have performed extensive research to better understand co-occurring disorders, also known as co-occurring disorders or dual diagnosis.
+Several members in the field of psychology and counseling have performed extensive research to better understand co-occurring disorders, also known as dual diagnosis.
 Many common co-occurring disorders include:

 - Bipolar Disorder

 - Substance Dependence/Abuse

 The symptoms of the aforementioned mental health diagnoses often times are quite similar, however, the treatment for these disorders may vary drastically.
 According to the Diagnostic Statistical Manual for Mental Disorders, 5th Edition, many who are diagnosed with the major depressive disorder also meet the criteria for a formal diagnosis of generalized anxiety disorder.
 Likewise, someone may struggle with substance use, but the cause for substance dependency is rooted in a history of post-traumatic stress disorder or complex trauma.
 In a nutshell, treating co-occurring disorders can become difficult and confusing.
 Co-occurring disorders are more prevalent than one may think.